Places to go in North Devon

-You won’t see a speedboat or jet ski in sight as they are prohibited and lifeguards are on duty throughout the summer thereby offering a safe environment for swimming, surfing, windsurfing and canoeing in a stunning setting.
+You won’t see a speedboat or jet ski in sight as they are prohibited and lifeguards are on duty throughout the summer, thereby offering a safe environment for swimming, surfing, windsurfing and canoeing in a stunning setting.

 Mortehoe (3 miles)

-Ilfracombe Town Centre (1 mile)
+Ilfracombe (1 mile)

-Ilfracombe harbour is also the ideal spot for the fishermen amongst you with a choice of either fishing from the rugged coastline or off the pier.
+Ilfracombe harbour is also the ideal spot for the fishermen amongst you, with a choice of either fishing from the rugged coastline or off the pier.
 A selection of deep sea fishing boats also leave the harbour daily.